Americans for Prosperity: Michigan right-to-work

 Americans for Prosperity's Wisconsin campaign curtailing collective bargaining rights and turning back a recall demonstrated to AFP that similar efforts could succeed in Michigan.
 A top priority of AFP in Michigan was right-to-work legislation, which prohibited employers from deducting union dues from employee pay checks and prohibited labor contracts from excluding non-union members.

 AFP had opposed Michigan Governor Rick Snyder, a Republican, on a number of issues, including the Detroit River International Crossing Bridge project, an expansion of Medicaid funded by the federal Patient Protection and Affordable Care Act, and a road bill which raised taxes.
 AFP coordinated support for right-to-work in Michigan.
 The AFP Foundation produced a 15-page booklet titled Unions: The Good, the Bad and the Ugly: How forced unionization has harmed workers and Michigan.
 AFP's website urged members to gather at the state capital in Lansing on December 6, 2012, and some three hundred protestors showed up.
 AFP bussed in activists and offered supporters $25 gas cards, free lunch, and drinks.
 AFP reserved space and erected a large heated tent near the Capitol steps for supporters.
 On the morning of December 6, during a lame duck session of the Republican-controlled Michigan legislature, Snyder called a joint press conference with the legislative leadership to announce fast-track right-to-work legislation.
 The legislation passed both houses of the Michigan legislature that day, as protesters and counterprotesters demonstrated outside.
 Michigan state police responded.
 AFP said protesters tore down the AFP tent.
 No arrests were made.
 On December 10, President Obama visited Daimler AG's Detroit Diesel factory in Redford, Michigan, and told employees the legislation was about the "right to work for less money."
 Snyder signed the legislation on December 11.
-In 2014, Snyder ran for re-election and AFP posted an online advertisement praising his legislative record.
+In 2014, Snyder ran for reelection and AFP posted an online advertisement praising his legislative record.